Funds flow into agriculture as El Nino threatens crops

 Renewed capital inflows have also been driven by a recent shift away from the perception that investing in agriculture leads to a spike in food prices, a factor that has pushed many European investors and banks out of the sector in recent years.

-“It became safer to invest in food commodities after investors realized that it’s not directly related,” said Jodie Gunzberg, global head of commodities at S&P Dow Jones Indices.
+“It became safer to invest in food commodities after investors realised that it’s not directly related,” said Jodie Gunzberg, global head of commodities at S&P Dow Jones Indices.
 “Since then, we have seen more investors get back into agriculture in Europe.”
+(Editing by William Hardy)